 In the previous section, we outlined our API which provides a simple and modular approach to adding OSR support to LLVM-based JIT compilers.
 In this section, we present our implementation of the API.
+Our implementation assumes that the application is single-threaded.
 We first discuss the main challenges that influenced our implementation decisions, and our solution to those challenges.

-3.1 Implementation Challenges
+4.1 Implementation Challenges

 Our first challenge was how to mark OSR points.
 Ideally, we needed an instruction to represent an OSR point in a function.

 However, adding a new instruction to LLVM is a non-trivial process and requires rebuilding the entire LLVM system.
 It will also require users of our OSR module to recompile their existing LLVM installations.
 Hence, we decided to use the existing call instruction to mark an OSR point.
 This also gives us some flexibility as the signature of the called function can change without the need to rebuild any LLVM library.